 Why not give it a shot with this recipe to make your own chili flakes from Liz at Eight Acres.

-Remove seeds from peppers and lay them in a single layer to dry out.
-Give them at least a week.
-Save them in a paper envelope, and plant them next year.
+To save seeds from your jalapeno plant, simply remove the seeds from peppers and lay them in a single layer on a paper towel or plate until they have dried out – about a week.
+Save the seeds in a paper envelope, and plant them next year.

 For even more ideas on using jalapenos, check out 100+ Recipes for Jalapenos on Pinterest.